A perspective on ab initio modeling of polaritonic chemistry: The role of non-equilibrium effects and quantum collectivity: State-of-the-art theoretical description of polaritonic chemistry

 A next common assumption in MD,\cite{hutter2012car} in agreement with the usual transition-state theory in chemistry (e.g. Eyring\cite{eyring1935activated} or Marcus\cite{marcus1956theory,marcus1964chemical} theory), is to treat the ''slow'' degrees of freedom classically (typically nuclei).
 The resulting classical equation of motions give rise to conservative Hamiltonian dynamics under NVE conditions

-To take into account the thermal bath that is present in room-temperature experiments, we couple our system to a stochastic bath by means of Langevin equations of motion.
+To take into account the thermal bath that is present in room-temperature cavity experiments, we couple our system to a stochastic bath by means of Langevin equations of motion.
 This is a common standard in MD simulations\cite{brunger1984stochastic,schlick2010molecular,hutter2012car} that empirically accounts for environmental effects or additional degrees of freedom on the explicitly treated system, which typically gives rise to canonical equilibrium dynamics.
+Notice that the choice of the Langevin equations of motions is \textit{a priori} not motivated by cavity losses in our approach.
 In more detail, we couple our dynamical system in Eqs.~\eqref{eq:mnve} and \eqref{eq:ptnve} to a stochastic bath that exerts random forces and drag on the classical degrees arising from random collisions,

-In the Langevin equation of motion a damping constant $\gamma$ was introduced which defines the velocity $\dot{\bold{R}}$ dependent friction term and $\bold{S}(t)$ corresponds to $d N$ independent stationary Gaussian processes with zero mean assuming a $d$-dimensional Euclidean space and accordingly for the photonic coordinates.
+In the Langevin equation of motion a damping constant $\gamma$ was introduced which defines the velocity $\dot{\bold{R}}$ dependent friction term and $\bold{S}(t)$ corresponds to $d N$ independent stationary Gaussian processes with zero mean assuming a $d$-dimensional Euclidean space and accordingly for the displacement coordinate.
 Notice that Eqs. (\ref{eq:stochmean}) and (\ref{eq:stochdelta}) apply component-wise.
 The beauty of Langevin equation of motion is that for conservative forces it gives rise to the unique invariant Boltzmann distribution.
-For example, in absence of light-matter coupling ($\lambda_\alpha =0$) and for finite damping, it is well-established that Eq.~(\ref{eq:langevin_m}) ensures the probability distribution $\rho_T(\bold{R},\bold{P})\propto e^{-\frac{H_{CBO}(\lambda_\alpha=0)}{k_B T}}$,\cite{sachs2017langevin} due to the strictly conservative evolution on the PES given in Eq (\ref{eq:mnve}).
-Consequently, the matter system exposed to the stochastic bath obeys canonical equilibrium conditions (NVT) at constant temperature $T$, which is independent of the chosen damping constant $\gamma$.
+For example, in absence of light-matter coupling ($\lambda_\alpha =0$) and for finite damping, it is well-established that Eq.~(\ref{eq:langevin_m}) ensures the probability distribution $\rho_T(\bold{R},\bold{P})\propto \exp(-H_{CBO}(\lambda_\alpha=0)/k_B T)$,\cite{sachs2017langevin} due to the strictly conservative evolution on the PES given in Eq (\ref{eq:mnve}).
+Consequently, the matter system exposed to the stochastic bath obeys canonical equilibrium conditions at constant temperature $T$, which is independent of the chosen damping constant $\gamma$.
 In other words, provided that the dynamic evolution has explored the relevant phase space sufficiently, one can now infer equilibrium properties for ergodic systems in the thermodynamic limit (e.g. transition rates).